louis70109/LINE-subscribe-open-data-bot/README.md

 python api.py
 ```

-> [2020/03/28] LINE just not already release tag in SDK, so I use git method to install NEW feature package(icon switch).
 2. Create a provisional Https:

 ```
 ngrok http 5000
 ```

-or maybe you have npm enviroment:
+or maybe you have npm environment:

 ```
 npx ngrok http 5000